quasarect/rewind/README.md

 ● The platform will be heavily dependent on the data provided by Spotify, including real-time music streaming capabilities and user profile details which will be retrieved by integrating the platform with Spotify’s API.

-● Features like AI-powered recommendation system, voice bot, and playlist generator will be implemented to enhance user experience.
+● Features like AI-powered recommendation system, voice bot, and tagline generator will be implemented to enhance user experience.

 ● After reviewing the various technologies, the plan is to use the MERN stack with NextJS as the React framework to build the social platform.